INL/BlackLab/doc/technical/design/plan-parallel.md

 - We'll use one annotated field per document version.
 - Version-specific field names must all end with, so e.g. annotated fields `contents__nl` and `contents__de`, or metadata fields `title__nl` and `title__de`.
 (Metadata) fields without a suffix apply to all versions of the document, e.g. `subject`.
 - We'll index alignment relations both ways for now (e.g. `nl->de` and `de->nl`), so we don't need special logic to allow searching in both directions.
+- Alignment relations should use the `al` relation class by convention, suffixed with the version code, e.g. `al__de` (this is needed to search for alignments with a specific version).
+Any relation class suffixed with a version code will automatically be treated as a cross-field relation to that version of the document.
+So for example, a sentence alignment to German would have full relation type `al__de::s`.
 - We'll provide (rudimentary for now) support for XInclude to link XML documents together (e.g. link a document with alignments to the two contents documents those alignments refer to), but internally it will be treated as a single XML document.
 - The XML will be stored in the content store of the main annotated field (which is the first one in the configuration file).
 The other annotated fields don't get their own content store but will automatically use the content store of the main annotated field.